olibartfast/object-detection-inference/README.md

 ./object-detection-inference --help
 ```

-> **Note:** The table below lists different models available for object detection and how to use it.
+> **Note:** The table below lists different models supported for object detection and how to use it.
 >
 > Available Model Types:
 > - MobileNet